alekcei1510/Banana-project-udacity/README.md

 ## Play with the agent
 You can run the agent trained with the script `run_agent.py`, the default configuration is windows on the line `env = UnityEnvironment(file_name="deep-reinforcement-learning/p1_navigation/Banana_Windows_x86_64/Banana.exe")`

-The expected output is something like this:
+The expected output is something is:
 ![](banana_project.png)